yusufarslanalp/AnalyticaHouse-Case-Study/README.md

 ## Benefits of project
 - Learning web wscrapping in python
 - Experiencing google-sheets and gooogle-apps-script
-- Using copmarator function for custom sorts
+- Using comparator function for custom sorts
 - Lerning what exactly API is

 ## Answers of the additional questions